Q: How do I know if my child qualifies for help from Carolina Children’s Charity?

 A: You may wish to submit an application for assistance with your child’s medical costs.
 For the other items, call Trident United Way by dialing 2-1-1 or 744-HELP from your cell phone.
 You may also wish to contact your social worker, early interventionist or service coordinator for assistance.

 Q: Is Carolina Children’s Charity in need of volunteers?

 A: Thanks for wanting to give of your time!
 We really only need volunteers for our special events and to help us raise money so we can help more children.
-If you'd like to donate your time to help us with the Carolina Children's Charity Telethon in March or the 8K Run / 2 Mile Fun Walk in September, or if you have an idea for another event, please complete our volunteer information form and three references.
+If you’d like to donate your time to help Carolina Children’s Charity, please contact our office.
+If you have an idea for another fundraiser, please call the charity office at 843-769-7555 to discuss your ideas.